 All of our teaching and preaching: youth, children, and adults, follows the Shock and Awe Schedule on our website.
-We are reading through the Bible together as a church and every week we teach and preach on the passages that we have been reading.
-Go to our Shock & Awe: Year of the Bible page for more information.
+We are reading and praying through the Bible together as a church and every week we teach and preach on the passages that we have been reading.
+Go to our Shock & Awe: Year of the Bible page or The Fight page for more information.

 When are services?

 Discipleship hour is at 9:00am.
 Worship service is at 10:30am.
 We serve coffee, juice and donuts at 10:00am in the courtyard.